“House” Idioms

 A house of cards

-Meaning: A complicated system that is weak and/or easy to destroy.
+Meaning: A system or plan that looks impressive but is weak and likely to fail.

 A dream home

-Ex: A small house with a garden by the lake would be my dream home
+A small cottage by the sea would be my dream home.

 Go (all) around the houses